Links on Android Authority may earn us a commission. Learn more.

 Samsung Health profile and navigating the app

 You can sign in to Samsung Health with your Samsung account.
 If you don’t yet have a Samsung account, you will need to create one to use the app.
-Once you’ve downloaded the app and you are prompted to sign in, tap Create account and fill out the necessary details to create a Samsung account.
+Downloaded Samsung Health, tap Create account, and fill out the necessary details.

-- Home: This tab is the home base of the Samsung Health app.
-It is where users can set and track goals and find all of their current health metrics.
-Scroll the Home tab to view your stats or to manually add data, including weight, periods, or food and water intake.
+- Home: As the name implies, this tab is your home base within the Samsung Health app.
+It is where you can set and track goals and view all of your current health metrics.
+Scroll the Home tab to review your stats or to manually add data, including weight, periods, or food and water intake.
 If you scroll down to the bottom of this tab, you can tap Manage items to add or remove specific measurables from your home screen.

 - Together: The Together tab is where you can enter challenges and compare your data to other Samsung Health users.
 You can also invite and connect with others to keep friends motivated on their own health journies.